Loading…

 CabLube Gel

-Cable pulling lubricant gel to reduce friction when pulling cables.
+Cable pulling lubricant gel to reduce friction when pulling cables & wires.

 Cable pulling lubricant gel.